wilsonliaows/docs/connectors/xero.md

 *List of tax types*

-## Xero API Usage Limit
+## Xero API usage limit

-According to [Xero Developer Help Center](https://community.xero.com/developer/question/17181), there is a daily limit of 1000 API calls that a provider can make against a particular Xero organization in a rolling 24 hour period.
+According to the [Xero Developer Help Center](https://community.xero.com/developer/question/17181), there is a daily limit of 1000 API calls that a provider can make against a particular Xero organization in a rolling 24 hour period.
 If you exceed this rate limit you will receive a HTTP 401 response with the message “oauth_problem=rate%20limit%20exceeded&oauth_problem_advice=please%20wait%20before%20retrying%20the%20xero%20api” in the http response body."

-## Xero - How to find Different IDs in Xero
+## Xero - How to find different IDs in Xero

 ### What is an ID?
 An ID is a unique identifier for an object in the API.
-In Xero, some IDs such as Contact ID are required in creating an action and they can be easily obtained using "Search" or other actions.
+In Xero, some IDs such as Contact ID are required in creating an action and they can be easily obtained using **Search** or other actions.

 ### Contact ID